 An RN can become a CRNA after completing at least one year of critical care experience and earning a Master’s Degree from an accredited nurse anesthesia program.

 4. Healthcare administrator:

-Finally, an option that does not involve working directly with patients, but will benefit from hands-on experience.
+Finally, an healthcare option that does not involve working directly with patients, but will benefit from hands-on experience.
 With a median salary of $94,500 and a growth rate of 17 percent through 2024 – more accelerated than the average job position – the position of healthcare administrator or manager is a promising career.

 Healthcare administrators are directly responsible for setting policies in hospitals, health systems, pharmaceutical companies, nursing homes, and more.
-They work in public and private sectors, in the federal government and physician private practices.
-Aside from shaping policies in their organization, they manage facilities, services, and programs, oversee staff, develop budgets, and handle relations with other organizations.
+They work in public and private healthcare sectors, in the federal government and physician private practices.
+Aside from shaping policies in their organization, they manage health care facilities, services, and programs, oversee staff, develop budgets, and handle relations with other health care organizations.
 Healthcare administrators face ethical dilemmas regularly, from balancing a budget while factoring in quality of care, to mitigating legal risks for their organization and more.

 While not interacting with patients on a day-to-day basis, they still shoulder a large amount of responsibility – and still greatly affect the lives of patients.
 Professionalism and leadership skills are a must, and in-depth knowledge and experience in the healthcare industry – such as being an experienced RN – is highly advantageous.

 Lower management positions require a Bachelor’s in Healthcare Administration or closely related field, though advancement may be limited.
 A Master’s degree or doctorate may be required for higher levels of management, as well as experience in the healthcare field, especially in administration.